TOUR GUIDE FLEDGLINGS: THE ART WE SEE, THE PLACES WE PLAY

 tour guide fledglings, critical thinking skills walking workshops for children and young people, led by Skyliner

-Become a Skyliner fledgling.
-Encouraging critical-thinking skills for learners aged 7 - 11 (Key Stage 2).
-These walking workshops engage children in their surroundings and have them question how the public realm, towns and cities can work better for them in future.
+Workshops are split between classroom and walking activities and teach critical-thinking skills for learners aged 7 - 11 (Key Stage 2).
+They engage children in their surroundings and have them question how the public realm, towns, and cities can work better for them in the future.

 With prompts and guidance, children will assume the role of tour guide and learn that they can influence their environments; from the art we see, the spaces where we play, and the ways we access or dwell in our cities - have your young people think like planners (they probably already do!)